devnulli/EvlWatcher/README.md

 ## NEWS

+### 2020-12-28 preparing the release of v2.1
+- first, i want to say THANK YOU, to everyone who donated
+- finally, we have gotten enough donations, so we can sign the next release.
+- it contains minor bugfixes and corrections, but nothing interesting apart from that.
+- it will be released on January 3rd

 ### 2020-11-10 release of v2.0 finally complete
 So, this was about time that software got a new paint applied.
 The release of EvlWatcher 2.0 could finally be made, many thanks go to NukeDev and shimuldn.
 You get the release [here](https://github.com/devnulli/EvlWatcher/raw/master/Versions/v2/EvlWatcher-v2.0%20setup.exe).
 And it gives you a Windows Defender warning right away.
 What the heck?
 Damn.. anyway.. back to the release: